Real Love (Beatles song): 2015 Remix

+2025 Remix

+In 2025, Lynne prepared a new mix of "Real Love" alongside "Free as a Bird" for the compilation Anthology 4, utilizing a "de-mixed" version of Lennon's vocals.

+BBC Radio 1 playlist controversy

+The single's chart performance was hindered by BBC Radio 1's exclusion of "Real Love" from its playlist.
+Reuters, which described Radio 1 as "the biggest pop music station in Britain", reported that the station had declared: "It's not what our listeners want to hear ...
+We are a contemporary music station."

 Beatles spokesman Geoff Baker responded by saying that the band's response was "Indignation.
 Shock and surprise.
 We carried out research after the Anthology was launched and this revealed that 41% of the buyers were teenagers."
 The station's actions contrasted strongly with what had occurred at the launch of "Free as a Bird" the year before, when Radio 1 became the first station to play the song on British airwaves.
 The exclusion of "Real Love" provoked a fierce reaction from fans also, and elicited comment from two members of parliament (MPs).
 Conservative MP Harry Greenway called the action censorship, and urged the station to reverse what he called a ban.

 McCartney wrote an 800-word article for British newspaper The Daily Mirror about the alleged ban, in which he stated: "the Beatles don't need our new single, 'Real Love', to be a hit.
 It's not as if our careers depend on it … It's very heartening to know that, while the kindergarten kings of Radio 1 may think the Beatles are too old to come out to play, a lot of younger British bands don't seem to share that view.
 I'm forever reading how bands like Oasis are openly crediting the Beatles as inspiration, and I'm pleased that I can hear the Beatles in a lot of the music around today."
 The letter was published on 9 March, the day after Radio 1 announced the "ban".

 The station's controller, Matthew Bannister, denied that the failure to include "Real Love" was a ban, saying that it merely meant that the song had not been included on the playlist of each week's 60 most regularly featured songs.
 As an act of goodwill, the station produced a "Golden Hour" dedicated to the group's music as well as music by bands influenced by the Beatles.
 This "Golden Hour" concluded with a playing of "Real Love".